meowgix/meowgix-hugo/content/en/posts/blogs/lost-and-confused.md

 #### Personal Development

-* **Piano:**  Played all the book songs in my songs list and worked on beginning of one new song.
+* **Piano:**  Practiced playing new song.
-* **Art:**  N/A
+* **Art:**  Did a bit of doodling/sketching.
+Nothing serious.
-* **Health:**  Went for a walk in the morning.
-Logged meals but did not stick to calorie budget.
+* **Health:**  Went for a walk.
+Logged meals but need to improve nutritional quality.

 ### 👽 Virtual Life

 ***

 * **Games:**  Still no capacity for gaming right now.
-* **K-Variety:**  Continue watching Heart Signal 2, but maybe that's a bad decision?
+* **K-Variety:**  Kingdom: The Legendary War

 #### Next Steps

-> Tomorrow I want to _actually_ spend time studying for my upcoming exam (rescheduled - again).
-I also hope to balance my time better and limit my social media use.
+> I'm excited and nervous about my appointment tomorrow.
+I need to wake up at a good time and have a nice breakfast.
+I want to study and continue with the coding curriculum.
+Prepare questions for the webinar.